fab13n/jsonschema_cn/README.md

 Not only is it much shorter; hopefully it reads as well as an informal documentation written for fellow developers.

-JSCN allows to express most of Json-Schema, in a language which isn't a subset of JSON, but is much more compact and human-readable.
-This Python library implements a parser which translates JSCN into JsonSchema, and encapsulates the result in a Python object allowing actual validation through [the jsonschema library](https://python-jsonschema.readthedocs.io/).
+JSCN allows to express most of JSON Schema, in a language which isn't a subset of JSON, but is much more compact and human-readable.
+This Python library implements a parser which translates JSCN into JSON Schema, and encapsulates the result in a Python object allowing actual validation through [the JSON Schema library](https://python-jsonschema.readthedocs.io/).

 Below is an informal description of the grammar.
-Fluency with JSON is expected; familiarity with JsonSchema is probably not mandatory, but won't hurt.
+Fluency with JSON is expected; familiarity with JSON Schema is probably not mandatory, but won't hurt.

 Informal grammar